jm-rcc/hpc-docs/software/CheckM-Database.md

 # CheckM-Database
 ## Installed versions
  - checkm-database/2015_01_16  (version), (toolchain)
-### Description
-CheckM provides a set of tools for assessing the quality of genomes recovered from isolates, single cells, or metagenomes.
+>CheckM provides a set of tools for assessing the quality of genomes recovered from isolates, single cells, or metagenomes.

 This is the corresponding database.